hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/endpoints/prestashop/readme.md

 **Explanation of the Mermaid Diagram:**

 The diagram shows a simple structure of the README file and its relation to the topics.
-It demonstrates the general organization but doesn't represent any flow of data or execution.
+It demonStartes the general organization but doesn't represent any flow of data or execution.
 The `curl API Request` box represents the example usage for accessing the APIs described within the file.
 The links represent the described dependencies in the context of the information provided by the README.

 # <explanation>